 Buttonwood Park will be a peaceful and inclusive family-friendly space that supports the health and well-being of a growing community.
 The improved park will offer a natural setting for relaxation, active recreation and community connection.
 The park will accommodate diverse community needs through improved amenities, while maintaining and enhancing the park’s green spaces.
 The park will ensure accessibility and safety, and be welcoming to people of all ages, abilities and backgrounds.

 Guiding principles are high-level directions that reflect the community’s most important values and ideas for how the park should look and feel.
 They help to clarify the vision statement and guide how the park should be designed by describing the desired outcomes.
-The draft guiding principles for the new park are:
+The guiding principles for the improved park are:

 Protect, enhance and improve green space and plantings.